-Assuming all these acquisitions occurred on January 1, 2007, our 2007 pro forma net revenues would have been approximately \$4.768 billion and the pro forma effect on our income from continuing operations, income from continuing operations per basic and diluted share, net income and net income per basic and diluted share was immaterial.
-Assuming these acquisitions occurred on January 1, 2006, our 2006 pro forma net revenues would have been approximately \$4.362 billion and the pro forma effect on our income from continuing operations, income from continuing operations per basic and diluted share, net income and net income per basic and diluted share was immaterial.
+Assuming all these acquisitions occurred on January 1, 2007, our 2007 pro forma net revenues would have been approximately \$4.70 billion and the pro forma effect on our income from continuing operations, income from continuing operations per basic and diluted share, net income and net income per basic and diluted share was immaterial.
+Assuming these acquisitions occurred on January 1, 2006, our 2006 pro forma net revenues would have been approximately \$4.30 billion and the pro forma effect on our income from continuing operations, income from continuing operations per basic and diluted share, net income and net income and net income per basic and diluted share, net income and net income per basic and diluted share was immaterial.